vitessio/website/content/en/docs/16.0/reference/vreplication/movetables.md

 <div class="cmd">

-Usually, any data created by the workflow in the source and target (tables or shards) are deleted by Complete or Cancel.
-If this flag is used the data will be left in place.
+Usually, the target tables are deleted by `Cancel`.
+If this flag is used the target tables will not be deleted.

 </div>